dylan-lang/opendylan/documentation/duim-reference/source/geom.rst

      is provided because it is common to build up a transform as a series of simple transforms.

-   See also
+   :seealso:

      - :func:`make-translation-transform`
      - :gf:`compose-transforms`

 .. generic-function:: compose-translation-with-transform